-Through these actions, Commissioner Host is not being fully honest and fair in safeguarding of the public confidence under section 2-321.
+Through these actions, Commissioner Host is not being fully honest and fair in safeguardsafeguarding of the public confidence under section 2-321.
 He is not being fully responsible to the people under section 2-320 (1).
+And he appears to be attempting to make governmental decisions and policy outside proper governmental channels under sections 2-320 (2) and 2-323 (4) of the Code.

-To be sure, some of Commissioner Host's statements are hyperbole (e.g., developers are "building lot line to lot line").
+To be sure, some of Commissioner's HostsCommissioner Host's statements are hyperbole (e.g., developers are "building lot line to lot line").
 Some are grounded in the truth that the Plan can encourage zoning in appropriate areas.
-But the Board finds that many of his communications were careless and improvident.
+But the Board finds that many of his communications were careless and thoughtlessimprovident.